UnsafeCinema

 We’re proud to announce Emmanuel Prince’s Serious Face has won Best Comedy Feature at the Charlottesburg Cinema Celebration.
 (No showings at this time – currently in festival circuit.)
 For press, distribution, script, or any other inquiries, see Contact page.

-We’re proud to announce Lonnie Ray Atkinson’s Deliverer has won Best Short – Drama at the Outsiders Film Festival.
+We’re proud to announce Lonnie Ray Atkinson’s The Knowing has won Best Short – Drama at the Outsiders Film Festival.
 (No showings at this time – currently in festival circuit).
 For press, distribution, script, or any other inquiries, see Contact page.

 He Doesn’t Know

-About Priča: Translated as “witness,” Priča was a small team of Slovenian documentarians who in 2014 found themselves acutely capturing one of the most significant moments in American history, only to have the footage confiscated in the tumultuous aftershocks.
-With a Kafka-esque U.S. court case still pending, and a new one looming with the UnsafeCinema release of The Last Days of Nonviolence, the members of Priča are determined that their work and witness will not be erased.
+*** About Priča: Translated as “witness,” Priča is a small team of Slovenian documentarians who in 2014 found themselves acutely capturing one of the most significant moments in American history, only to have the footage confiscated in the tumultuous aftershocks.
+With a Kafka-esque U.S. court case still pending, and a new one looming with the UnsafeCinema release of both The Last Days of Nonviolence and He Doesn’t Know, the members of Priča are determined that their work and witness will not be erased.